cloudblog004/fantasticfoodies/content/en/posts/2186-how-to-make-ultimate-honey-chicken.md

 ##### Instructions to make Honey chicken:

 1. Chicken ko wash kar ke merinat karain
-1. Pan mn oil garam karain add merinat chicken well cooked Chicken brown hojaey add honey in last &amp;lemon juice
+1. Pan mn oil garam karain add merinat chicken well cooked Chicken brown hojaey add honey in last &lemon juice
-1. Well decorate platter sprinkle sasamic seeds &amp; serve to zeera rice yummmmy &amp; dilicious platter
+1. Well decorate platter sprinkle sasamic seeds & serve to zeera rice yummmmy & dilicious platter
 1. Ready to serve and ENJOY!

 Baked Honey Mustard Chicken - The classic combination of honey and mustard smothered all over tender chicken breasts and baked to a succulent perfection.
 Serve chicken immediately with potatoes, carrots and green beans, garnished with parsley, if This was delicious!
 I also threw in an onion and.
 Addictive Honey Chicken Recipe - Yummy Tummy.
 Honey chicken quite a popular chicken recipe, i made it few days back.